ravi9/openvino-wiki/SnippetS.md

 ### Register allocation

 Canonicalized subgraph in a snippets dialect forms a basic block or region inside a snippet (kernel).
 Registers are allocated globally for the whole subgraph.
 Since all operations for a subgraph are assumed to be vector, only vector registers are allocated for the first generation of SnippetS.
 Linear scan register allocation algorithm is used.
-Register allocator is implemented as a function pass `ngraph::snippets::pass::AssignRegisters` and store allocated registers for each node into `rt_info`. `rt_info` for a node holds a register for Node's output.
+Register allocator is implemented as a function pass `ngraph::snippets::pass::AssignRegisters` and store allocated registers for each node into `rt_info`. `rt_info` for a node holds a register for Node's output. *However, this part should be refactored batter, either to become target independent or use target specific abstraction to acquire a new register*